Inverness-shire: Civil parishes

 Civil parishes are still used for some statistical purposes, and separate census figures are published for them.
-As their areas have been largely unchanged since the 19th century this allows for comparison of population figures over an extended period of time.
+As their areas have been largely unchanged since the 19th century this allows for comparison of population figures over an extended period.
+Parishes had parish boards from 1845 to 1894 and then parish councils from 1894 to 1930.
+They have had no administrative functions since 1930.